We are committed to involving even more donors in our efforts to improve the health and well-being of Eastern

 What can you do with your RMD at the Community Foundation of Eastern Connecticut?

 Here are some examples of what you can accomplish by making your RMD to the Community Foundation.

 - Establish a permanent endowment fund to support your favorite charity forever.
 You can contribute your RMD to create a permanent endowment fund at the Community Foundation designated to support your favorite charity or field of interest.
 These assets would be invested over time, and each year an annual distribution of the fund’s value would be made in your name to the named charity(ies).

 - Support emerging community needs.
 Each year, the Community Foundation receives over a hundred proposals from local charities for grants to support programs or projects that make our community better.
 You can contribute up to $100,000 of your RMD to support these grants.
 You can review some examples by looking at our grants stories and the list of the recent year’s grants.
 You can also indicate an area of focus, like the environment, homelessness or performing arts.

 - Help to sustain the work of the Community Foundation.
 The Community Foundation is not only a grant making partner to the nonprofits, but is a thought partner and convener working to make Eastern Connecticut a more sustainable and thriving community.
 You could choose to contribute your RMD towards our Community Leadership Fund joining many other fund holders and donors who support the Community Foundation’s ongoing operations.

-For more information about this giving opportunity, please contact Lauren Parda, Senior Development Officer, at firstname.lastname@example.org or 860-442-3572.
+For more information about this giving opportunity, please contact Lauren Parda, Director of Development, at firstname.lastname@example.org or 860-442-3572.
 Read more about our Gift Acceptance Policy